CCABN/CCABN-Data-BlenderExtension/README.md

 ## Known Limitations

-- Background images are cropped (not stretched) to fit the plane
+- Uses simple gray materials for background/headset (not photo-realistic textures)
 - Camera rotation can move view away from face (user's responsibility to set appropriate ranges)
 - No validation that randomized camera still frames the face
 - Must add lights and human faces one at a time (no multi-select from scene)